 What cities in Colorado get the most snow?

-Using annual averages based on weather data collected from 1991 to 2020, here is a look at some of the snowiest towns in Colorado.
+Using annual averages based on weather data collected from 1991 to 2020, here’s a look at some of the snowiest towns in Colorado.

 1. Crested Butte, CO